gabrielnogueira/my-awesome-movie-theater-discover/README.md

 # My Awesome Movie Theater Discover!

-This is a practical activity proposed by [Rockstar Coders](https://www.rockstarcoders.com) as a challenge in they selection process.
+This is a practical activity proposed by [Rockstar Coders](https://www.rockstarcoders.com) as a challenge in their selection process.

 The challenge is create a simple page to browser through movies using themoviedb public api.